-Reviewers submit their reports to the PRC chair by August 15 of the calendar year of the candidate's application (the PRC and candidate can set an earlier deadline if both parties agree that an earlier deadline will facilitate the external review process).
+Reviewers submit their reports to the PRC chair by the date specified in Timeline 6.3 of the calendar year of the candidate's application (the PRC and candidate can set an earlier deadline if both parties agree that an earlier deadline will facilitate the external review process).
 If external reviews are not received by that date, the reviewer will be contacted by the PRC chair to request immediate submission of the report.
 The PRC chair shall remove the name and any other information identifying the reviewer from the external review letter.
 Document filenames should not include information that can identify the reviewer.
 The redacted letter is provided to the faculty candidate for review and possible response.
 Should a reviewer fail to submit a report by the PRC's meeting to make its recommendation, the PRC will treat the candidate's application as complete and non-submission of the outside review will not be deemed prejudicial to the candidate.
-Should a reviewer submit a report too late for the candidate to have 14 days in which to make a response prior to submitting his or her materials, then the candidate and only the candidate can choose to include the letter in the candidate's application and waive his or her full 14 day period to write a response to the review.
-Otherwise, the late letter will not be included in the candidate's application, and the non-submission of the outside review will not be deemed prejudicial to the candidate's application to write a response to the review.
-Otherwise, the late letter will not be included in the candidate's application.
+Should a reviewer submit a report too late for the candidate to have 14 days in which to make a response prior to submitting their materials, then the candidate and only the candidate can choose to include the letter in the candidate's application and waive their full 14 day period to write a response to the review.
+Otherwise, the late letter will not be included in the candidate's application, and the non-submission of the outside review will not be deemed prejudicial to the candidate.